| Andalucia > Malaga > Benamargosa

 In the Benamargosa area they found archaeological remains that date back to the first inhabitants of the Neolithic period, although there was no evidence of Phoenician or Roman settlements.
 The town in fact originated in the Arab period and lasted until the year 1482; Precisely on the 21st of March of that same year, the whole Axarquia was alerted that the Christian armies were invading their territories through the western mountains on an expedition with around 1000 knights and 3000 infantrymen who had left Antequera on the 19th of March, and were all defeated.

-Seeing the impossibility of having defeated the Arabs, the Christian army decided to besiege the city, that finally had to surrender on the 27th of April 1487 as they weren’t able to receive help from the Granada Kingdom; two days later, Comares also surrendered to avoid the war.
+Seeing the impossibility of having defeated the Arabs, the Christian army decided to besiege the city, which finally had to surrender on the 27th of April 1487 as they weren’t able to receive help from the Granada Kingdom; two days later, Comares also surrendered to avoid the war.

-The Muslims that were left in Benamargosa and that became Christians, were known as Moors and supposedly had the same rights and privileges as the Christians brought down from the north, however this was not true.
-With the increasing radicalisation of the church, the fanaticism grew beyond rational limits due to the influence, amongst other reasons, of the Cardinal Cisneros, forcing the Moors to a series of measures that would later on cause their uprising.
+The Muslims that were left in Benamargosa and that became Christians were known as Moors and supposedly had the same rights and privileges as the Christians brought down from the north, however this was not true.
+With the increasing radicalisation of the church, the fanaticism grew beyond rational limits due to the influence, amongst other reasons, of Cardinal Cisneros, forcing the Moors to a series of measures that would later on cause their uprising.
 As from then onwards, and until the 19th century, the village was dominated by the crisis and stagnation, also adding a plague that was an endemic spreading disease during the 15th century.

 The so-called "Pozo de los Franceses" (The Frenchmen’s Well) still exists today, where, according to the story told from fathers to sons, they would throw the bewildered French soldiers that began to disappear day after day.